 Pharmacists and pharmacy technicians working in community or secure environment pharmacy are being offered fully-funded training to support them in their roles.
 The training is designed to develop their skills, to allow greater integration with the NHS locally.
 Pharmacists are also given the opportunity to gain an independent prescribing qualification.

-This initiative will see care home training for up to 600 clinical pharmacists and pharmacy technicians through an 18-month workplace-based model to enable them to improve and support the delivery of multidisciplinary care in care home or secure environment settings.
+This initiative will see training for up to 600 clinical pharmacists and pharmacy technicians through an 18-month workplace-based model to enable them to improve and support the delivery of multidisciplinary care in a care home or secure environment setting.
 This could include care settings for mental health, children and young people.

-The training programme which will be delivered nationally by the Centre for Pharmacy Postgraduate Education.
+The training programme is delivered nationally by the Centre for Pharmacy Postgraduate Education.

 Upon completion, pharmacy professionals will be able to work with the skills, knowledge and confidence to deliver medicines optimisation for the benefit of patients, as part of an integrated multidisciplinary team.
 Clinical pharmacists and pharmacy technicians will become fully integrated members of the clinical multidisciplinary team in a patient facing role to clinically assess and treat patients, using their expert knowledge of medicines for specific disease areas.
-Independent prescribing training is also on offer for pharmacists working in community or secure environment settings, as part of the medicines optimisation in care homes programme (MOCH).
+Independent prescribing training is also on offer for pharmacists working in community or secure environment settings, as part of the medicines optimisation in care homes programme.